datho7561/neovim-lsp/README.md

 A config for neovim to let you use it as an LSP client without much hassle.

 ## Prerequisites
+1. For now this will only work on Linux or macOS
-1. `git`: This is required for plugin management
+2. `git`: This is required for plugin management
-2. A recent version of neovim, such as `v0.8.0` or newer
+3. A recent version of neovim, such as `v0.8.0` or newer
-3. Basic knowledge of navigating and editing in vim/neovim is needed to use the LSP features effectively
+4. Basic knowledge of navigating and editing in vim/neovim is needed to use the LSP features effectively
+5. *OPTIONAL* you might need to `export TERM=xterm-256color` in `~/.bashrc` (or equivalent for other shells) in order for the colour theme to work

 ## Installation
 1. Download `init.vim` and place it in `~/.config/nvim/init.vim`